AtlasLogics/AtlasLogics/README.md

 A Computer Science and Automation Engineer from Politecnico Di Bari.
 I am fascinated by anything that concerns BOT and ANTIBOT protections or bypassing.

-Conspicuously intrested in Signal Theory, Control Theory, and Computer Vision.
+Conspicuously intrested in Signal Theory, Generative Models, and Computer Vision.

 # Public Projects